byuccl/ddr_rowhammer/BIST_DOC.md

   - Every cycle in which both wdata.ready and wdata.valid are high, wdata.data must be set to the desired value.
   - The signal wdata.we is a write-enable mask.
 Each bit controls a byte in the data to be written.
 If the dram does not support byte-enabled reading/writing, this signal will do nothing.
   - Every cycle in which both rdata.ready and rdata.valid are high, valid data exists in rdata.valid.
+  - The flush signal is only to be set high if a transaction is not taking place.
+It must be set low during the entire transaction.
+It is used by the wishbone-to-native converter in which the flush signal is set equal to the inverse of the wishbone's ~cyc signal.
+  - The signals wdata.first, wdata.last, rdata.first, and rdata.last are not used.

+  Note:
+  - It appears that LiteDRAM added a 'lock' signal to this protocol; there is a description in crossbar.py on how it is used.
+As said in the notes, locks (cmd_layout.lock) make sure that, when a master starts a transaction with a given bank (which may include multiple reads/writes), no other bank will be assigned to it during this time.
+The arbiter (of a bank) considers a given master as a candidate for selection if:
+     - given master's command is valid
+     - given master addresses the arbiter's bank
+     - given master is not locked
+       * i.e. it is not during transaction with another bank
+       * i.e. no other bank's arbiter granted permission for this master (with bank.lock being active)